About the Automotive Trends Data

 Key Features of the Trends Database

-- The Trends database has been maintained by EPA since 1975 and is updated annually.
+- The Trends database has been maintained by EPA since 1975 and is updated annually to include the most up to date data available for all model years.

 - All data are based on production volumes delivered for sale in the U.S. by model year, and may vary from publicized data based on calendar year sales.

-- Data for model years 1975 through 2018 are final and based on official data submitted to EPA and NHTSA.
-Data for model year 2019 are preliminary and based on projected data provided to EPA by automakers for certification prior to the model year.
+- Data for model years 1975 through 2020 are final and based on official data submitted to EPA and NHTSA.
+Data for model year 2021 are preliminary and based on data provided to EPA by automakers prior to the model year, including projected production volumes.

 - There are two categories of CO2 emissions and fuel economy data: compliance data and estimated real-world data.
 Important differences are discussed below.